kirahman2/fraud_detection/README.md

 * addr1, addr2, card2, card3, C1, V294, V279, C14, V306, D2, D10 and C4

 The dataset used to train the model has a total of 291 predictors.
 I selected a 9/10 - 1/10 train-test split for the models.
-Below are the model results.
+The results are show below.

 | Model   | Performance | Performance with Hyperparam.
 Tuning |
 | :------------- |:-------------|:-----|